The Joy of Cooking leads with 100% of votes

 In the culinary coliseum, two towering titans clash: the time-tested 'The Joy of Cooking' against the modern masterclass 'Salt, Fat, Acid, Heat.'
 It's tradition versus innovation in a mouthwatering showdown where every choice echoes the personal values of its fans.
 From Irma S. Rombauer's all-encompassing manual that has seasoned generations of kitchens, to Samin Nosrat's revolutionary approach that redefines how we think about the elements of food, this battle isn't just about recipes—it's about what kind of culinary wisdom prevails.
 Will it be the comfort of the familiar or the thrill of the new?
 Your favorite speaks volumes about your taste in more ways than one.

-Fans currently prefer The Joy of Cooking over Salt, Fat, Acid, Heat when it comes to the greatest Cookbooks of all time.
+Overall fans prefer The Joy of Cooking over Salt, Fat, Acid, Heat when it comes to the greatest Cookbooks of all time.
 In head-to-head matchups, fans pick The Joy of Cooking 100.0% of the time over Salt, Fat, Acid, Heat.

 Across all battles: